King of Prism: Films

-A compilation film titled King of Prism All Stars Prism Show ☆ Best Ten was announced in 2019 and was released in theatres on January 10, 2020.
+A fourth film titled King of Prism All Stars Prism Show ☆ Best Ten was announced in 2019 and was released in theatres on January 10, 2020.
 The anime film sold 26,000 tickets and earned JPY45 million in its first four days.

 A fifth film titled King of Prism: Dramatic Prism.1 was released in theatres on August 16, 2024.

-A sixth film titled King of Prism: Your Endless Call Minna Kirameki!
+A sixth film titled King of Prism: Your Endless Call Minna Kirameke!
 Prism☆Tours was released in theatres on June 27, 2025.